zimtsui/amenda/README.md

 A workflow can also yield an `Downwards` to the downstream, for example, to reject the feedback.

 `Downwards` is a subtype of `Error`.
-It's intended to represent an error from upstream to downstream.
+It's intended to represent an error sent from upstream to downstream.

 ```ts
 import { Downwards, Upwards } from '@zimtsui/amenda';